| ||CPE Credit: 4 |

 A mathematical theory conceived over 70 years ago has aided numerous anti-fraud professionals in solving embezzlement, insurance claims and money laundering cases.
 See how this theory could help you on your next fraud case.
 This self-study course will teach you the history behind Benford’s Law and how to apply it while undertaking a fraud audit or fraud examination.
 A great resource for fraud examiners, auditors, attorneys, prosecutors and investigators.

-Investigative and audit sampling methods
+Describe investigative and audit sampling methods

-The theory behind Benford’s Law
+Explain the theory behind Benford’s Law

-How to apply Benford’s Law to embezzlement, bankruptcy, insurance claims, tax fraud, money laundering and fraudulent transfer cases
+Apply Benford’s Law to embezzlement, bankruptcy, insurance claims, tax fraud, money laundering and fraudulent transfer cases

 Table of Contents